It's ironic, but usually, living rooms are the deadest rooms in the house.

 There are ways to use the living room and not destroy it.
 Really.
 The key is room decor that creates places to do things.

-Create little "rooms" within the larger one by making small, intimate areas with furniture placement.
+Create little "rooms" within the larger one by making small, intimate areas with living room furniture placement.

 Put a couple of chairs over by the fireplace, connect them with another rug, and add a table with a lamp.